-Octo ber 31, 2020
+Oct ober 31, 2021

-Customer list and relationships, net \$ 490,621
+Customer list and relationships, net \$ 447,869

-Non-compete, net 49,500
+Non-compete, net 29,700

 Goodwill 2,488,785

-Trademarks and tradenames 1,488,000
+Trademarks and tradenames 408,000

-\$ 4,516,906
+\$ 3,374,354

 Goodwill and the trademarks which are deemed to have indefinite lives are subject to annual impairment tests.
 Goodwill impairment tests require the comparison of the fair value and carrying value of reporting units.
-We assess the potential impairment of goodwill and intangible assets annually and on an interim basis whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
+We assess the potential impairment of goodwill and indefinite lived intangible assets annually and on an interim basis whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 Upon completion of such review, if impairment is found to have occurred, a corresponding charge will be recorded.
-The value assigned to the customer list and relationships is being amortized over a twenty year period.
+The value assigned to the customer list and relationships is being amortized over a twenty year period and a recoverability test is performed whenever events or changes in circumstances indicate that the carrying value may not be recoverable.

-Because the Company is a single reporting unit, the closing NASDAQ Capital Market price of our common stock as of the acquisition date was used as a basis to measure the fair value of goodwill.
-Goodwill and the intangible assets will be tested annually at the end of each fiscal year to determine whether they have been impaired.
+Because the Company is a single reporting unit, the company used a hybrid approach to determine the fair market value of the Company, which included an income approach to conduct the annual impairment assessment.
+Goodwill and the indefinite lived intangible assets are tested annually at the end of each fiscal year to determine whether they have been impaired.
 Upon completion of each annual review, there can be no assurance that a material charge will not be recorded.
 Impairment testing is required more often than annually if an event or circumstance indicates that an impairment or decline in value may have occurred.